masomaster/mancala/setup.md

         - If so, change win state.
         - If not, change player turn state.
     - Render the board to the DOM.  [``render()``]
+        - **Icebox feature:** 'setInterval' is a method(?) that sets a time interval between iterating functions or something like that.
+I could use this when updating the # of seeds in each box.
 - When game is over:
     - **Icebox feature:** Update user's running overall score [``updateUserScore()``]
     - Render DOM with win/lose/tie message [``render()``]